EndlessATC/Airports/final/AS/CHN/ZG/ZGGG_Readme.md

 ## Changelog

+* 0.2 - 6/1/2021
+    1. Finished the realworld airlines.
+    2. Add ZGGG MVA.

 * 0.1 - 5/29/2021 - Initial Pre-Release.

+## Known Issues
+1. AJ27 is a new type of aircraft that produced by COMAC and it isn't in the database of EndlessATC.
+We are trying to find its performance data, but seems may meed more time and no expect time.

 ## Remarks
 ***You could bring out everything you think to us, but we can't promise will take any effect. orz**